2023 NATIONAL FIRST NATIONS

 How to become an interventionist to suicide in your communities

 Understand and utilise trauma-informed care to heal ourselves, our clients, and our communities.

-Strategies in managing clients and families affected by inter-generational trauma and break the cycle of suicide in our communities.
+Strategies in managing clients and families affected by intergenerational trauma and break the cycle of suicide in our communities.

-In Just One Day You Can Learn Strategies how to become an interventionist to suicide and work effectively with your clients who are experiencing inter-generational trauma and their families.
+In Just One Day You Can Learn Strategies for how to become an interventionist to suicide and work effectively with your clients who are experiencing intergenerational trauma and their families.

-This Masterclass is strictly limited to 30 people only.
-Cost is $330 per person.
+The Gatekeeper Cultures and Spirituality - Interventionist to Suicide is strictly limited to 30 people only.
+Cost is $350 per person.